 On February 27, 2017, the Company announced in a press release that it has received a three month extension to the Exploration License and Option to Purchase Agreement with GGC.
-This extension allows DHR to raise capital needed for the exploration of the Caldera and Jersey Valley projects in Nevada.
-The extension will terminate on May 18, 2017.
+This extension allows the Company to raise capital needed for the exploration of the Caldera and Jersey Valley projects in Nevada.
+The extension was until May 18, 2017.